alaminsframe/Mosquitoes-and-Monsoons-in-Dhaka-City/README.md

 ## 🧭 Motivation

-While searching for an interesting project idea, a close friend of mine was affected by dengue.
+A close friend of mine was affected by dengue.
 That experience made me realize the real-world impact of the disease and inspired me to explore its patterns.
 Given the strong seasonal nature of dengue in Dhaka, I decided to analyze its connection with weather parameters like rainfall, temperature, and humidity.

 ***